Fitness Coach Lauren Drain Flaunts Sweaty Body In Skimpy Bra & Panties On Instagram

 On her lower half, Lauren wore a pair of two-toned panties that featured a lacy green band that was worn a few inches below her defined abs.
 The front of Lauren’s underwear was yellow, and the high cut of the outfit showed off some quad muscles, which came bulging out.
 Lauren also wore a pair of knee-high socks that boasted neon yellow, white, and black.
 She did not add shoes or jewelry to her look.

-Lauren wore her blond locks with a side part and her hair spilled over her shoulders and back.
+Lauren wore her blond locks with a side-part, and her hair spilled over her shoulders and back.
 She added several loose curls that added volume to her mane.
 She wore a beautiful application of makeup that brought out all of her stunning features.
-It looked like the model rocked defined brows that matched the color of her roots and she appeared to have extended her lashes with a few coats of mascara.
-Lauren also brushed her cheeks with blush and she completed her look with what looked like a light pink gloss.
+It looked like the model rocked defined brows that matched the color of her roots, and she appeared to have extended her lashes with a few coats of mascara.
+Lauren also brushed her cheeks with blush, and she completed her look with what looked like a light pink gloss.

-Fans have been loving the sizzling new update so far and they have not been shy about showering it with praise.
+Fans have been loving the sizzling new update so far, and they have not been shy about showering it with praise.
 More than 28,000 fans have double-tapped the image and over 200 left comments.

 “This is the pic that motivated me hard core to start lifting heavier weights!
 I’ve looked at it every time I’ve felt like giving up.
 Thank you!!!” one follower commented with a series of red heart emoji.